In this guide, we want to teach you How To Check your IP Address in Linux.

 Now follow the steps below to complete this guide.

-Find Private IP Address in Linux from CLI
+Find Private IP Addresses in Linux from the CLI

 One of the ways that you can find your IP address is to use the hostname command.

 The Linux hostname command is used to view or change a system’s domain and hostname.
 It can also check a computer’s IP address.

 To check your internal IP address, you can run the following command:

 The system will show your internal IP address.

 Another way to check your IP is to use the “ip addr” command

 The ip command is used to assign an address to a network interface and/or configure network interface parameters on Linux operating systems.

 To get the depth information about your network interfaces like IP Address, and MAC Address information, run the following command:

 The system will scan your hardware, and display the status of each network adapter you have.
 Look for an entry that says link/ether.